About us

 District technician - MCSCD

 Marianne started with SCD in April of 2023 as a district technician.
+Marianne graduated from Dickinson State with a bachelor's degree in Integrated Ranch Management.
 Marianne loves her career because she loves getting to meet & know all the producers.
 There's so much to learn from every one of them!
 Education, interpreting soil tests, and learning more about livestock integration on cropland are just a few things she enjoys doing at the district.
 She also enjoys working with the great people of McKenzie County and in the office.
 They can make anything fun, and being so involved with an area like McKenzie County has truly been a blessing.

 Email Marianne